 “Be fair and reasonable, give maximum effort and show compassion to your fellow man.”

-From winning 2019’s Australasian’s Law Award’s Mediator of the Year, to mediating over 4,000 legal disputes within Australia, and even to becoming an Australian author and poet…
+From winning 2019’s Australasian’s Law Award’s Mediator of the Year to being recognised in the Queen’s Honours List in 2021, having mediated over 4,000 legal disputes within Australia, and even becoming an Australian author and poet …

 Tom Stodulka’s 30 year young career as a lawyer has allowed him to work with powerful names.
 From being mentored by Sir Laurence Street (the 14th Chief Justice of New South Wales), to further training with David Newton & Nina Harding of Accord Group, and even more training still with countless dignified names.
 Tom has worked with the very people who have brought mediation to where it is today.